Please Read How You Can Help Keep the Encyclopedia Free

 The traditional family has seen many changes in the last fifty years.
 In the decades following WW II increasing numbers of women entered the labor force.
 Divorce rates increased dramatically: the divorce rate in the 1980s was almost two and a half times what it had been in 1940.
 The development of the birth control pill has made it easier for women to avoid unwanted pregnancies and to plan when to have children.
 There are a growing number of single parent families, gay families, and extended families.
 By 1989, 25% of children were living in single parent households, many of which were poor, prompting a sense that the family was in crisis (Minow 1997).
 Economic, technological and social factors have together made the full time-stay at home housewife and mother with a working husband a statistical minority.

 Laws governing families have also changed.
 Modern laws are more likely to view men and women as equals, who can be subjected to the authority of each other only with their own consent.
 In almost all developed nations, legal restrictions on marriage, divorce and abortion were relaxed in a relatively short time, between the mid 1960s and the mid-1980s (Glendon 1987).
 In Loving v Virginia, for example, the US Supreme Court struck down state laws preventing people from different races from marrying; Roe v Wade legalized abortion.
 Of course, many of these changes have been contested and there remain serious constraints on women's reproductive choices.
-Nor can gay people usually marry.
-But, it is nevertheless true that the family has increasingly evolved from a hierarchical institution based on a fixed status to a set of relationships between individuals based on contract.
+Nor can gay people usually marry, although laws and norms have been evolving in favor of gay marriage (see, most recently: Hollingsworth v.
+Perry; United States v.
+Windsor).
+The family has increasingly evolved from a hierarchical institution based on a fixed status to a set of relationships between individuals based on contract.
 Indeed, many people now view marriage not as an unalterable condition, but as a contract whose terms can be altered and negotiated by the parties involved.

 How far should the contract idea of marriage be taken?
 Some feminists have proposed extending the contract model to allow any and all consenting adults to marry and to freely choose the terms of their association.
 These feminists would abolish state-defined marriage altogether and replace it with individual contracts drawn up by each couple wanting to marry (Fineman 1995, Weitzman 1985).
 Indeed, contracts would allow not only gay couples to marry but would also allow plural marriages, as in the case of polygamy.